Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining

 Mineral feed is very helpful when the plant grows fast.
 During this time it should get enough nitrogenous matter and mineral nutrients.
 It is crucial to add iron and potassium into the tank water.

-In simulated conditions Alternanthera reineckii demonstrates successful vegetative reproduction by cutting.
+In simulated conditions Alternanthera demonstrates successful vegetative reproduction by cutting.
 You can divide its stem into pieces, each of which should have 4-5 leaf whorls.
 If you leave such sprigs to float on the water surface, they will soon develop roots and then you can plant them into the substrate.

 However, you don’t have to do this right away, since the plant can grow as a floating one for some period of time.